Only 1% of customers think companies consistently meet their needs. One. Percent.

 The design of your ecommerce store should be consistent throughout the entire website.
 This ensures visitors know what to expect from one page to another.

 With everything digital these days, it’s easy to forget that sometimes customers want to contact us for questions or concerns or even praise.
 Make sure that your contact information is readily available, including an email and phone number.

 What are ecommerce UX best practices?

 When it comes to best practices, UX is ever-evolving.
 That’s because users become more and more particular about what makes an online experience with a website important.
 Here are a few ecommerce website UX best practices to consider.

-Product pages: these are your sales pages and are very important.
+These are your sales pages and are very important.
 You need to have several photos of the product from different angles to give the user some context.
-You need descriptions of the product that tell the visitor the features of the products, and in some cases, the benefits as well.
-You want to include all the different options available to customers (sizing, colors, brands, etc.).
+Descriptions of the product that tell the visitor the features of the products, and in some cases, the benefits as well.
+Include all the different options available to customers (sizing, colors, brands, etc.).
 Product pages can also feature cross-sell and personalization options as well, which customers appreciate.